HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 ```

+The full scripts for all table alterations can be found [here](https://github.com/HannahIgboke/A-Scalable-Database-system-for-Olist-store/blob/main/Building%20a%20scalable%20Database%20system%20for%20Olist%20store/SQL%20scripts/Table%20alterations.sql).

-At this point, I also drew a sketch of what the final database is supposed to look like to view the relationship between tables
+At this point, I also drew a sketch of what the final database is supposed to look like to view the relationship between tables.

 # Creating views & ER Diagram

-At this point the database for Olist stores have been setup, populated and functional.
+The database for Olist stores have been setup, populated and functional.
 Olist store manager has made the following requests:
 - Order history view
 - Product summary view
 - Yearly and monthly sales trend